loveshack/singularity/docs/User.md

 	The goal of Singularity is to support existing and traditional HPC resources as easily as installing a single package onto the host operating system.
 Some configuration maybe required via a single configuration file, but the defaults are tuned to be generally applicable for shared environments.

 	Singularity can run on host Linux distributions from RHEL6 (RHEL5 for versions lower then 2.2) and similar vintages, and the contained images have been tested as far back as Linux 2.2 (approximately 14 years old).
-Singularity natively supports IniniBand, Lustre, and works seamlessly with all resource managers (e.g. SLURM, Torque, SGE, etc.) because it works like running any other command on the system.
+Singularity natively supports Infiniband, Lustre, and works seamlessly with all resource managers (e.g. SLURM, Torque, SGE, etc.) because it works like running any other command on the system.

 ## A High Level View of Singularity